samueldashadrach/samueldashadrach.github.io/EA.md

 permalink: /EA/
 ---

 My name is Samuel Shadrach, I'm an engineering student at IIT Delhi.
 My past experience is in cryptocurrency and decentralised tech.
-I am now considering an EA-motivated research career.
+I am now exploring EA-aligned research.

 List of some things I'm curious about, along with some relevant posts.
 I haven't received much formal support or feedback on these so I'm super keen on either of those.